fillmember/fOSC/README.md

 1. Let fOSC create signal receiver null for you, and use "drive/driven" function to map values to desired objects.
 This can prevent unwanted hassles and messy animation tracks on various objects.
 2. When no more new tracks are wanted, check off fOSC's create null function.
 3. When using record position function.
 It may not be easy to animate in realtime, try slowdown FPS in CINEMA 4D.
 Let expression of your controller flow and refine the curves later.

+## Todo
+1. find a way to maintain the receiver even when the dialog is closed.

 ## Resources